-1 - 5 persons-1 water closet6 - 10 persons-2 water closets11 - 15 persons-3 water closets b Such water closets shall be not more than 1 floor distant from the letting.
+1 - 5 persons - 1 water closet

+6 - 10 persons - 2 water closets

+11 - 15 persons - 3 water closets

 5.2 Natural Lighting

 - a All habitable rooms shall be provided with an area of clear glazing equivalent in total area of not less than 1/10th of the floor area of the room. - b Where practicable, all kitchens, bathrooms and W.C. compartments shall comply with (a) above, although in the case of bathrooms and W.C. compartments, glazing shall normally be obscure.